Urban Innovation

 Why do container gardens fail midseason?

-The most common culprits are collapsed soil structure (poor drainage), inconsistent watering, and nutrient depletion.
+The most common culprits are collapsed soil structure, inconsistent watering, and nutrient depletion.
 Container soil needs airflow and steady moisture—then feeding becomes much simpler.

 Is hydroponics expensive or complicated?

 It can be simple.
 Hydroponics is controlled water + nutrients + light.
-A low-cost starter (like mason jar setups) teaches the basics.
+A low-cost starter setup, like mason jar systems, can teach the basics.
 The key is cleanliness and changing one variable at a time.

 What’s the biggest space-saving upgrade?